romanschejbal/reactgirls/docs/lesson2.md

 }
 ```

-Basicaly a bunch of links, with some icons.
+Basically a bunch of links, with some icons.
 The thing I want you to notice is how we conditionally add the `"active"` to the `className` property whenever one of the sections is active.

 ---